-However, investors should be aware that although a number of VCTs have taken positions in the plant-based food market, many also hold investments in companies associated with meat production, which may not be palatable or desirable for vegan investors.
+However, investors should be aware that although a number of VCTs have taken positions in the plant-based foods market, many also hold investments in companies associated with meat production, which may not be palatable or desirable for vegan investors.

-How to invest in plant-based foods: Plant-based food ETFs
+How to invest in plant-based food ETFs?

 Taking a position in an exchange-traded fund (ETF) is a great option for investors who don’t want to go all in on one company, or aren’t interested in picking specific stocks.
-ETFs provide exposure to a sector while mitigating the risks of holding shares in a single company.
+ETFs provide broad-based exposure to a sector while mitigating the risks of holding shares in a single company.